-Note for students with learning disabilities: A person with a learning disability simply learns differently, since the disability has nothing to do with intelligence.
+Note for students with learning disabilities: People with learning disabilities simply learn differently, since the disability has nothing to do with intelligence.
 Accommodations could be important if you have a learning disability, as they adjust for different learning styles and abilities.
 Maine Maritime Academy will expect you to perform to the same standards as other students once you have learned new material.

 Asking for Accommodation

-- Accessibility Services only shares information or documentation about you with authorized Academy personnel on a need-to-know basis.
+- Accessibility Services only shares information about you with authorized Academy personnel on a need-to-know basis.

 - When you request an accommodation, the Accessibility Services director will meet with you and review your documentation.
 An approved request results in an accommodation letter.